#447 Jason Flom with Darien Harris - podcast episode cover

 Speaker 1

 At fourteen seconds after eight twenty seven pm, a black sedan pulled into the gas station from the north and stopped at the south end, ready to pull back out onto South Stony Island Avenue.
 The shooter got out of the car and walked out a frame as he got close to Rondell's car and shots were fired.
-All the witnesses agreed that Rondell ran west toward the back of the depot, and his friend Marcus Diggs ran north towards
+All the witnesses agreed that Rondell ran west toward the back of the depot with his friend Marcus Diggs ran north towards

 the McDonald's at eight twenty seven forty seven.
 The shooter also ran to the backside of the depot, then ten seconds later ran to the south end of the lot, where we're not sure if he got back into the black sedan, but either way he fled south.
 The shooting was reported on a few nine one one calls, including from an alleged onlooker named Dexter Saffold and an APB went out at eight thirty pm for a black sedan and the police pulled one over in the area.